The Best Winter Books to Snuggle up with in 2023

 I’m an avid weather lover, so this was one of my most anticipated Winter 2022 new releases!

 In this romance novel, weather girl Ari teams up with sports anchor Russ to get their feuding bosses back together Parent-Trap style.
+This sweet and hilarious office romance novel is perfect for a list of books like The Love Hypothesis as well.

 Along the way, they kindle sparks of their own!
 There are lots of fun weather puns, adorable scenarios for both romantic pairs, and love scenes that aren’t for the faint of heart🔥🔥🔥.